Fun FAQs & Helpful Hints

 For Glinda the Good's entrance, I recommend using something other than a fog machine.
 Since most audiences remember her appearing in a bubble in the movie, I like to use a bubble machine mounted just above head height and just off stage.
 Having Glinda appear in a cloud of bubbles allows her to have a magical entrance that is clearly different from that of the Wicked Witch.

 Towards the end of Act One, Glinda saves Dorothy and her friends from the Wicked Witch's field of poppies by causing a magical snowstorm on stage.
-There are two easy ways to create this storm, one with a confetti effect and one using foam.
-The Confetti Spreader is a device that hangs above stage and will cause confetti to fall over about a 20' width for up to three minutes.
-This unit can be loaded with three pounds of either plastic snow or paper confetti.
-A snow machine uses a soap-based liquid to create "snowflakes" that are actually small pieces of foam.
+There are two easy ways to create this storm, one with a snow confetti effect and one using foam.
+A Snow Cradle is a device that hangs above stage and will cause confetti to fall over the entire width of your stage.
+This unit can be loaded with either plastic snow (our popular Wizard Snow or the new SnoBiz Snow) or paper confetti.
+A snow machine uses a special snow liquid to create "snowflakes" that are actually small pieces of foam.
 This foam dries within a few seconds, leaving virtually no residue behind.
-While the snow from a snow machine does not have to be swept up (like confetti) the machine itself is fairly loud when in use, and may not be suitable for small theatres.
+While the snow from a snow machine does not have to be swept up (like confetti) the machine itself can be fairly loud when in use, and may not be suitable for small theatres.
+However, modern advancements in snow machines give most theatres the ability to use these professional pieces of equipment without disturbing their audiences.
+If noise is a concern, we highly recommend the Silent Storm.

 I hope you've enjoyed this first look at effects for "The Wizard of Oz."
-If there's another show you'd like to see treated this way, drop me a line.
-Next week, we'll look at The Wizard and his alter ego Professor Marvel, and discuss creating a Kansas Twister on stage!
+If there's another show you'd like to see treated this way, drop us a line.
+Next, we'll look at The Wizard and his alter ego Professor Marvel, and discuss creating a Kansas Twister on stage!

 Theatre Effects Customer Service Department